AlexandrKolesnikov/react-boilerplate/README.md

 ## Environments Settings

-Boilerplate uses environment variables to be well customizable across different environments.
+Project uses environment variables to be well customizable across different environments.

 #### Environment variables are useful when:
 * Values are different across multiple environments(such as Development, QA, Staging, Production).